cyberbotics/webots-doc/guide/using-matlab.md

 ## Using MATLAB

-### Introduction to *MATLAB*<sup>TM</sup>
+### Introduction to MATLAB

-*MATLAB*<sup>TM</sup> is a numerical computing environment and an interpreted programming language. *MATLAB*<sup>TM</sup> allows easy matrix manipulation, plotting of functions and data, implementation of algorithms and creation of user interfaces.
-You can get more information on the official [MathWorks](http://www.mathworks.com) web site. *MATLAB*<sup>TM</sup> is widely used in robotics in particular for its *Image Processing, Neural Networks* and *Genetics Algorithms* toolboxes.
-Webots allows to directly use *MATLAB*<sup>TM</sup> scripts as robot controller programs for your simulations.
-Using the *MATLAB*<sup>TM</sup> interface, it becomes easy to visualize controller or supervisor data, for example, processed images, sensor readings, the performance of an optimization algorithm, etc., while the simulation is running.
-In addition, it becomes possible to reuse your existing *MATLAB*<sup>TM</sup> code directly in Webots.
+*MATLAB*<sup>TM</sup> is a numerical computing environment and an interpreted programming language.
+It allows easy matrix manipulation, plotting of functions and data, implementation of algorithms and creation of user interfaces.
+You can get more information on the official [MathWorks](http://www.mathworks.com) web site.
+MATLAB is widely used in robotics in particular for its *Image Processing, Neural Networks* and *Genetics Algorithms* toolboxes.
+Webots allows to directly use MATLAB scripts as robot controller programs for your simulations.
+Using the MATLAB interface, it becomes easy to visualize controller or supervisor data, for example, processed images, sensor readings, the performance of an optimization algorithm, etc., while the simulation is running.
+In addition, it becomes possible to reuse your existing MATLAB code directly in Webots.

-### How to run the Examples?

-If *MATLAB*<sup>TM</sup> is already installed, you can directly launch one of the *MATLAB*<sup>TM</sup> examples.
-For doing that, start Webots and open the world file "WEBOTS\_HOME/projects/languages/matlab/worlds/e-puck\_matlab.wbt" or the world file "WEBOTS\_HOME/projects/robots/aldebaran/worlds/nao2\_matlab.wbt" in your Webots installation directory.
-Webots automatically starts *MATLAB*<sup>TM</sup> when it detects an m-file in a controller directory.
-Note that the m-file must be named after its directory in order to be identified as a controller file by Webots.
-So, for example, if the directory is named "my\_controller", then the controller m-file must be named "my\_controller/my\_controller.m".

-No special initialization code is necessary in the controller m-file.
-In fact Webots calls an intermediate "launcher.m" file that sets up the Webots controller environment and then calls the controller m-file.
-In particular the "launcher.m" file loads the library for communicating with Webots and adds the path to API m-files.
-The *MATLAB*<sup>TM</sup> API m-files are located in the "lib/matlab" directory of Webots distribution.
-These are readable source files;
-please report any problem, or possible improvement about these files.

-### *MATLAB*<sup>TM</sup> Installation
+### MATLAB Installation

-In order to use *MATLAB*<sup>TM</sup> controllers in Webots, the *MATLAB*<sup>TM</sup> software must be installed (*The MathWorks*<sup>TM</sup>
+In order to use MATLAB controllers in Webots, the MATLAB software must be installed (a MATLAB license is required).
+Webots {{ webots.version.major }}.{{
-license required).
+webots.version.minor }}.{{ webots.version.bugfix }} supports only MATLAB version
+2015a (64 bits), R2015b (64 bits) and R2016a.

 Webots must be able to access the "matlab" executable (usually a script) in order to run controller m-files.
-Webots looks for the *matlab* executable in every directory of your *PATH* (or *Path* on Windows) environment variable.
-Note that this is similar to calling `matlab` from a terminal (or *Command Prompt* on Windows), therefore, if *MATLAB*<sup>TM</sup> can be started from a terminal then it can also be started from Webots.
+Webots looks for the "matlab" executable in every directory of your *PATH* (or *Path* on Windows) environment variable.
+Note that this is similar to calling "matlab" from a terminal (or *Command Prompt* on Windows), therefore, if MATLAB can be started from a terminal then it can also be started from Webots.

-On Windows, the *MATLAB*<sup>TM</sup> installer will normally add *MATLAB*<sup>TM</sup>'s bin directories to your *Path* environment variable, so usually Webots will be able to locate *MATLAB*<sup>TM</sup> after a standard installation.
-However, in case it does not work, please make sure that your *Path* contains this directory (or something slightly different, according to your *MATLAB*<sup>TM</sup> version):
+On Windows, the MATLAB installer will normally add MATLAB's bin directories to your *Path* environment variable, so usually Webots will be able to locate MATLAB after a standard installation.
+However, in case it does not work, please make sure that your *Path* contains this directory (or something slightly different, according to your MATLAB version):

 ```
 Path=C:\Program Files\MATLAB\R2009b\bin
 ```

-On Linux, the *MATLAB*<sup>TM</sup> installer does normally suggest to add a symlink to the "matlab" startup script in the "/usr/local/bin" directory.
+On Linux, the MATLAB installer does normally suggest to add a symlink to the "matlab" startup script in the "/usr/local/bin" directory.
 This is a good option to make "matlab" globally accessible.
-Otherwise you can create the link at anytime afterwards with this shell command (please change according to your actual *MATLAB*<sup>TM</sup> installation directory and version):
+Otherwise you can create the link at anytime afterwards with this shell command (please change according to your actual MATLAB installation directory and version):

 ```
 $ sudo ln -s /usr/local/MATLAB/R2016a/bin/matlab /usr/local/bin/matlab